English Literature Summer School

 Elements of seminar teaching will normally include:

-• mini lectures by tutors;
+• mini lectures by tutors

-• tutor-led class discussions;
+• tutor-led class discussions

-• small group activities; and
+• small group activities

 • individual student presentations.